If you're interested in the way the body responds to exercise and training, then a career as an exercise physiologist could be for you

 As an exercise physiologist you'll investigate how people respond and adapt to muscular activity and will use your skills and knowledge to improve their performance and fitness levels or to help prevent or treat illness.

-You'll typically provide scientific support to athletes and teams within a single sport or several sports.
+You'll typically provide scientific support to athletes and teams within one or several sports.
 This may involve monitoring training through the measurement and assessment of physical functions such as respiration, metabolism and the nervous, pulmonary and cardiovascular systems.
-You might also be involved in developing fitness-training programmes to make sure athletes adequately prepare for competition.
+You might also be involved in developing fitness training programmes to adequately prepare athletes for competition.

 If working as a clinical exercise physiologist in a hospital setting, you'll provide expert advice on exercise for people with a range of chronic diseases, including coronary heart disease, diabetes or chronic obstructive pulmonary disease.